ketanbhatt/ketanbhatt.github.io/_posts/2016-04-26-design-patterns-strategy.md

 `quack()` and `swim()` are implemented in the superclass while `display()` is implemented in the child classes as each duck looks different.

 Now **you are asked to add a new feature, the ducks can now fly**.
-Because you used inheritance, you just added the method "fly()" to the superclass :D
+Because you used inheritance, you just added the method `fly()` to the superclass :D

 {% highlight python %}
 class Duck(object):